dvtate/old-yoda/README.md

   - `assert`: makes an error if top of stack is false
   - `stklen`: returns the size of the stack
   - `reverse_stack`: reverses the order of stack
+  - `range`: puts a range of numbers onto the stack

-* Variables/references and types:
+* Types:
   - `str`: converts to string
   - `num`: converts to a number
   - `int`: converts to a integer (rounding)
   - `floor`: static casts to an int
   - `~`: copy operator, replaces a reference with the basic value it points to

+* Variables/References
   - `=`: assignment operator
   - `delete`: deletes a variable/reference
   - `is_defined`: returns whether or not the given variable is defined or not

-* String functions:
+* String operators:
   - `strlen`: returns the length of a given string
   - `strstr`: finds a sub-string in a string
   - `stristr`: case-insensitive strstr